 The City has established the City of Mission Money Purchase Plan, administered by the Principal Financial Group, available to employees other than those participating in KP&F. The City Council established and amends benefit provisions.
 Employees are eligible to participate after completing 1,000 or more hours of service.
 The City's contributions for each employee are 60% vested after five years of service and vest an additional 20% each year thereafter.
-The City makes annual contributions to the plan equal to 4% of covered employees' wages.
+The City makes annual contributions to the plan equal to 2% of covered employees' wages.
 Employees under the plan are allowed to make contributions to the plan of up to 10% of their wages.
-In addition to this employee contribution, the City will contribute 50% of the employee contributions up to a maximum of 2%.
-Employee contributions and the City's contributions for 2012 and 2013 were \$108,877 and \$93,976, respectively.
+Employee contributions and the City's contributions for 2013 and 2014 were \$93,976 and \$39,294, respectively.